 Mon. – Thurs., 11a.m.-8 p.m.; Fri. & Sat.: 11a.m.-9p.m.; Sun., 11a.m.-8p.m.

 90-15 Queens Blvd.

 Meet and greet the Easter Bunny at the Shops at Atlas Mall, and snap a photo with him too!
 Find him on Level 1 by Five below.
 Click here to reserve a spot: celebrateyourholiday.com (Photo packages start at $27.99)

 Bartow Pell Mansion Museum Easter Egg Hunt

 How often do you get to search for eggs in the midst of a formal garden surrounding a Grecian-style stone mansion on land that was purchased from Siwanoy Indians in 1654?
-Bring your own basket and start looking at this event for kids ages two to 12!
-Then have your photo taken with the Easter Bunny, try your hand at some arts and crafts and sample the light refreshments.
+Bring your own basket and start hunting at this event for kids ages two to 12!
+Then have your photo taken with the Easter Bunny, and try your hand at some arts and crafts.
 Registration is required; buy tickets here.